fonyango/fonyango/README.md

 ## Hi there 👋

 Hi!
 My name is Francis Onyango.
-I am a Data Scientist and Technical writer based in Kenya.
+I am a Data Scientist and Technical Writer based in Kenya.
-Thank you for taking time to view my GitHub profile.
+Thank you for taking the time to view my profile.

 ## About Me